xanderlent/intel-npu-driver-rpm/README.md

 #### Other Supported Distributions

 - EPEL10 is supported on a best-effort basis, since EL10 (CentOS Stream 10) is based on Fedora between 40 and 41.
-  - EPEL10 is missing oneapi-level-zero; since we're already backporting it for Fedora 40, do the same for EPEL10.
-  - Ideally, users will request that the EPEL maintainers begin packaging oneapi-level-zero instead.
   - I am not proactively testing new releases on EPEL10; I only check that the package builds.
   - I am happy to troubleshoot issues, but I reserve the right to drop support if it becomes a burden.